 What are the benefits of games?

-According to McCallum (1980) games can: focus students’ attention on specific structures, function as reinforcement activities, be used for review and enrichment, allow all students to participate, can be applied to all language skill areas (speaking, reading, writing, and listening), provide the teacher with immediate feedback (and a great feedback loop), and can result in increased levels of student participation.
+According to McCallum (1980) games can help focus students’ attention on specific structures, function as reinforcement activities, be used for review and enrichment, allow all students to participate, can be applied to all language skill areas (speaking, reading, writing, and listening), provide the teacher with immediate feedback (and a great feedback loop), and can result in increased levels of student participation.
+Games are also great for Deliberate Practice.

-Aside from the aforementioned pedagogical gains, games are also great tools for defusing in-class tension, forming bonds between students, and helping students to relieve class related stress.
-In addition, if implemented correctly, games are a great form of task-based learning.
+Aside from the aforementioned pedagogical gains, games may also be used to defuse in-class tension, help students form bonds between one another, and to relieve class related stress.
+In addition, if implemented correctly, games are a great form of task-based learning and high-quality language practice.

 How do I choose an appropriate game?

-Great question – thanks for asking.
-When selecting which games to use I believe teachers should not only consider the students’ level, but should also consider the purpose or aims of the game.
-I would also suggest that teachers need to consider the classroom environment (e.g. location, risk factors, and materials available etc.) as well as the characteristics of the students involved (e.g. age of the students, are the students serious-minded or light-hearted, are they tired or wide awake etc.?)
+With the above drawbacks in mind, it is important to consider which factors need to be addressed in order to make an appropriate game choice.
+In short, when selecting which games to use, I believe teachers should not only consider the maturity, game playing experience, and language level of their students, but they should also consider the purpose or aims of the game.
+Educators also need to consider the classroom environment (e.g., location, risk factors, and materials available) as well as the characteristics of the students involved (e.g. age of the students, are the students serious-minded or light-hearted, are they tired or wide awake?) when selecting games amenable to promoting deep and robust learning in their English language classes.

-I believe it is really important for teachers to consider whether the game or activity is being used to make the lesson more fun or enjoyable (i.e. to prevent boredom), or if is it being used for pedagogical purposes (e.g. to introduce, revise, or practice a specific element of grammar or lexis etc.).
+I believe it is really important for teachers to consider whether the game or activity is being used to make the lesson more fun or enjoyable (i.e., to prevent boredom), or if is it being used for pedagogical purposes (e.g., to introduce, revise, or practice a specific element of grammar or lexis).
 If it is the former, then I suggest games could be used as a reward or to relieve student boredom – but still have a language usage/learning focus.
-If it is the latter, then the game should contain an element (possibly a large element) of fun.
+If it is the latter, then the game should contain an element (possibly a large element) of fun, and the learning goal of the game should be made explicit.
+Make sure you bear in mind the way people learn when designing your games and activities.

 Instruction matters!

-In terms of instruction, it is important to remember that instruction takes time.
+When it comes to instruction, it is important to remember that instruction takes time.
 If there is limited time remaining in a given class, then maybe it is best to play a game that the students are already familiar with.
-If, however, you wish to introduce a new game it probably wise to introduce the game earlier on in the lesson to allow sufficient time for students to get a handle on it.
-No one likes to finally understand a game only to be told that there is no time to play it (been there, done that – not fun).
+If, however, you wish to introduce a new game, it is probably wise to introduce the game earlier on in the lesson to allow sufficient time for students to get a handle on it.
+No one likes to finally understand a game only to be told that there is no time left to play it (been there, done that – not fun).

 Josh’s Gaming Tips!

-When all is said and done, I think the keys to successfully implementing a language game are:
+When all is said and done, I think the keys to successfully implementing a game amenable to learning are:

-1. Organise or plan the game before class: Remember that failing to prepare is preparing to fail.
+1. Organize or plan the game before class: Remember that failing to prepare is preparing to fail.

-2. Make the goal of the game clear: Both the learning goal and the objective of the game (i.e. how to win or complete the game) should be revealed to the students
+2. Make the goal of the game clear: Both the learning goal and the objective of the game (i.e., what the students are learning or practicing and how they can win or complete the game) should be made clear to the students

 4. If playing in teams: Make sure the teams are even (not just in numbers, but also in skill levels).